Friday, April 20, 2012

 Francis O'Neil and Elizabeth Nevin

-Francis is reported to have sailed to America in 1848 on the ship New Zealand, which departed from Ireland and arrived at the Port of New York.
-He is listed as a single passenger so it would seem that Rosa and children followed, perhaps about a year later.
-Francis would have arrived in south central Wisconsin at about the time of statehood.
+Francis is reported to have sailed to America in 1848 on the ship New Zealand, which departed from Ireland and arrived at the Port of New York in May.
+If this is the correct Francis, he is listed as a single passenger so it would seem that Rosa and children followed, perhaps about a year later.
+Francis would have arrived in south central Wisconsin in the same month as Wisconsin achieved statehood.
 Nearby, Fort Winnebago was still standing, though operations at the fort had ceased a few years earlier.
+Francis, Rosa and six children show up in the 1850 U.S. Census living in the Town of Springvale in Columbia County.
+Springvale is located just west of Portage, Wisconsin and Francis was farming.
+They would have two more children before Rosa died in 1854.
+After Rosa died, Francis would marry Elizabeth Nevin.

 West-central Wisconsin Territory in 1847.
 The county named Portage (center) would be

-changed to Columbia and would be home to the O'Neil Family in the 1850's and 1860's.
+changed to Columbia and would be home to the O'Neil Family in the 1850s and 1860s.

 When Francis arrived in 1848, most of the area north of the Wisconsin River had yet to